There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

-Since the park is best seen by some sort of watercraft, there aren’t too many long hiking trails.
-There are quite a few short interpretive trails and boardwalks, though, so even if oyu have no plans to get on the water, it’s still worth visiting and you’ll be able to stay busy.
+Since the park is best seen by some sort of watercraft, there aren’t too many hiking trails in the Everglades.
+There are quite a few short interpretive trails and boardwalks, though, so even if you have no plans to get on the water, it’s still worth visiting and you’ll be able to stay busy.

 If you can only do one trail, do the Anhinga Trail.
 It’s a 0.8-mile paved trail/boardwalk.
 This is the best trail to see wildlive in the Everglades.
 The gator in the header picture was just on the trail there.
 Here are some of the other short trails:

 - Gumbo Limbo